anoma/namada/documentation/dev/src/explore/design/ledger/governance.md

 Vote is valid if it follows these rules:

-- vote can be sent only by validator or delegators (also depending on `proposal_type`)
+- vote can be sent only by validator or delegators (also depending on the proposal type)
 - if delegators can vote, validators can vote only during the first 2/3 of the total voting period, delegators can vote for the whole voting period

 The outcome of a proposal is computed at the epoch specific in the `endEpoch` field and executed at `graceEpoch` field (if it contains a non-empty `proposalCode` field).
-A proposal is accepted only if enough `yay` votes (net of the voting power) to match the threshold set in `proposal_type` is reached.
+A proposal is accepted only if enough `yay` votes (net of the voting power) to match the threshold set in `ProposalType` is reached.
 If a proposal gets accepted, the locked funds will be reimbursed to the author.
 In case it gets rejected, the locked funds will be moved to slash fund.

 ## Off-chain proposal